KaggleDS/covid19-global/README.md

     * ideally, we would know how much people are going out?
 * Treatment Options
     * Vaccine trial stages

+*All datasets from Kaggle are found on the [sharing datasets public discussion board](https://www.kaggle.com/c/covid19-global-forecasting-week-1/discussion/137078).
+All "private" external datasets should be entered on that discussion board.

 ## Relevant Readings